14th Battalion, 20th Engineers

 In January, 1919, the scattered forces were assigned to salvage the camps vacated by companies moving to the Burnt Area in the Landes.
 After cleaning up the Granges and Brouvelieures operations, the 46th moved to Eclaron, and made the final steps incidental to turning the establishment over to the French.
 Late in May, the company started for home, and after after stops at Neufchateau, LeMans and Burges, they pushed on to the coast, and sailed June 24th on the battleship "Rhode Island."
 Following southern lines, they landed at Newport News and were finally dispersed at Camp Stewart.

 Co.
-B. the 47th, arrived at St. Julien, Cote d' Or, June 10th, 1918 and quickly got rid of the notion that Roads and Bridges were to be their meat.
+B., the 47th Company, arrived at St. Julien, Cote d' Or, June 10th, 1918 and quickly got rid of the notion that Roads and Bridges were to be their meat.
 Co.
 E of the Tenth Engrs were conducting lumbering operations on an extensive scale, and the 47th were added to the woods force.
 For the duration of fighting, and seven months after, the outfit labored at St. Julien, leaving only for the home trip.,

 June 7th, a year to the day after striking into the interior, the company entrained for embarkation camp.
 A stay of ten days at LeMans and five at St. Nazaire, and the outfit was on its way to the states aboard the transport "Mercury.
 They landed at Newport News the 5th of July, and struck the radial trails for home three days later.